The Subtle Art of Pitch Correction

 Mix engineers today are asked to do far more than simply mix the song.
 In fact, it’s now expected that they clean the tracks, eliminate pops and clicks, adjust the track timing, and replace or augment some of the sounds as well.
 Another job that falls to many mix engineers today is correcting the pitch of any track that needs it.
 This process is faster and easier than ever, but like anything else, you still need good fundamental technique to seamlessly pull it off.
-Here are some tips and tricks for correcting the pitch of any vocal or instrument, as outlined in my latest edition of The Mixing Engineer’s Handbook.

-To give you an idea what “manually” actually meant, the engineer would locate the point in the track that needed correction, set the Harmonizer to the correct pitch, rewind the tape, play it through the Harmonizer, then either record it on to another track or a different tape machine, which then had to be recorded back onto the master in sync.
+To give you an idea of what “manually” actually meant, the engineer would locate the point in the track that needed correction, set the Harmonizer to the correct pitch, rewind the tape, play it through the Harmonizer, then either record it on to another track or a different tape machine, which then had to be recorded back onto the master in sync.
 Needless to say, it was a tedious process to correct even a single note.
 Of course, studio owners back then loved to hear that a project decided to tune vocals since the bill for studio time would expand substantially.

 Getting Started With Pitch Correction Plug-Ins